tactaillike/tria-mapmaking-guide/pages/04_fluids.md

 You can assign a different state to a liquid using scripting, and using this method, the liquid will change color depending on the new liquid state.

 ## Custom Fluid States
-You can also create your own fluid states by creating a new `Configuration` in the under `Settings > Fluids`.
+You can also create your own fluid states by creating a new `Configuration` under `Settings > Fluids`.
 You’ll find a pre-made ‘custom’ fluid state with three attributes:

 - Color
 - OxygenDepletion (as a rate of oxygen/s)